hardtware/DC2/README.md

 `$ passwd`

-Enter `hwardtware` for the old password, and then enter your new password
+Enter `hardtware` for the old password, and then enter your new password

 3.3 If you have more than one DC2, change your hostname by replacing `dc2` to a new name unique on your network in the